 Democrats will be the new majority in the United States House of Representatives, having flipped the 23 seats it needed,

-As Reuters note, with the House majority, things could become difficult for Trump, who has enjoyed the advantages of having a Republican-led Senate and House for the past two years.
+, with the House majority, things could become difficult for Trump, who has enjoyed the advantages of having a Republican-led Senate and House for the past two years.

 Democrats will be able to investigate Trump’s tax returns, and possible conflicts of interests through his businesses, as well as looking into whether his campaign colluded with Russia.